 - Has a sheep-like head

 - Anywhere from 12 feet to 50 feet long

 - On its head has a single horn, its head is small and flat – looks very much like a dinosaur.

 - Giant serpent-like creature; large creature like a serpent or giant snake; reptile-like beast

 Not To Be confused With:

 - A wave

 - Boat wake

 Since the majority of Manipogo sightings happen around Toutes Aides, the Manitoba government decided to aptly name the area’s provincial park after the mythical beast.
 The park sits on the far north-western shore of Lake Manitoba, close to where the lake almost meets Lake Winnipegosis.
 I explored the lake, in the hopes that I may have been able to confirm the legend of Manipogo.

 The beach wasn’t overly packed for a Canada Day long weekend.
 There were families playing in the public beach area at the East bay area.
-Since we had Ellie with us, we set up at the dog beach area, on the north bay area of the lake.
+Since we had my dog Ellie with us, we set up at the dog beach area, on the north bay area of the lake.